Are there nutritious lunch ideas that the kids will actually eat?

 •Carrots, Celery, and hummus with whole grain pretzel sticks

-3. One pot meals may work better for some children than snack style meals:
+3. One pot meals are a nutritious lunch idea that may work better for some children than snack style meals: